konkito74/ansibleplaybook/README.md

-# Stanislas-
+# KVTD
-This is Stanislas Fagbohoun ansible projects
+This is an ansible playbook projects